Carl Craig

 Carl Craig Biography

 Carl Craig is a multi-disciplined visionary whose eclectic tastes and influences all converge into his “main discipline” – Carl Craig.
 The Detroit pioneer’s lifelong pursuit of independence and self-gratification is the catalyst behind three decades of innovation and achievement within the realm of electronic music.
 His standing within Motor City’s highly influential techno fraternity places him at the forefront of the global community, inspiring future generations of techno enthusiasts since he got started.
-As the mastermind behind Planet E Communications, Carl conceived and nurtured a platform that preserves his independence, while also providing a liberating space for a range of international artists.
+As the mastermind behind Planet E Communications, Carl conceived and nurtured a platform that preserves his independence while providing a liberating space for a range of international artists.
 From the beginning Carl and his label have consistently pushed the boundaries of creativity, in turn stimulating the growth and evolution of techno, ensuring its progressive ethos is at the centre of his endeavours.
-A natural born fighter, Carl’s determination, innate gift for channelling emotion into his work and unwavering commitment to his freedom have established him as a master of his craft.
+A natural-born fighter, Carl’s determination, innate gift for channelling emotion into his work and unwavering commitment to his freedom have established him as a master of his craft.

-In celebration of Planet E’s 30th year anniversary the label released a series of seminal projects including a full length electronic jazz album from Sun Ra collaborator Francisco Mora-Catlett, DJ Minx’s ‘Do It All Night’ EP featuring a remix from Honey Dijon and the ‘Planet E 30’ compilation comprised of 30 tracks from the label’s discography showcasing Detroit excellent and beyond.
+In celebration of Planet E’s 30th year anniversary, the label released a series of seminal projects, including a full-length electronic jazz album from Sun Ra collaborator Francisco Mora-Catlett, DJ Minx’s Do It All Night EP featuring a remix from Honey Dijon and the Planet E 30 compilation comprised of 30 tracks from the label’s discography showcasing Detroit excellent and beyond.
+In 2023, Carl revisited From Beyond, the famed record from storied Psyche identity, with a C2 2023 Mix and remixes from the multi-generational Detroit affair of Seth Troxler, Ataxia, and Admn.
+The label also showcased the Art O Fact EP from a longtime friend of Carl, Junior Sanchez, a bouncy “Luv4Detroit” dub, energised edit, and melodic reprise.

 As a producer and performer, Carl’s history is well documented.
-Even from his earliest forays into making music it was clear he had a unique sonic identity; emotional, funky, mature, daring and poetic.
-Under a variety of aliases – 69, Paperclip People, C2 and many more – as well as his real name, Carl has expanded the techno sphere into unexplored realms.
+Even from his earliest forays into making music, it was clear he had a unique sonic identity: emotional, funky, mature, daring and poetic.
+Under a variety of aliases—69, Paperclip People, C2 and many more—as well as his real name, Carl has expanded the techno sphere into unexplored realms.
 Projects such as Innerzone Orchestra have imbued the genre with new flavours, while also inspiring the evolution of affiliated styles, such as drum’n’bass.
-Coming up in the late eighties, alongside his mentor Derrick May and the first generation of techno pioneers, Carl was revered locally, and internationally when techno was exported across the Atlantic.
+Coming up in the late eighties, alongside his mentor Derrick May and the first generation of techno pioneers, Carl was revered locally and internationally when techno was exported across the Atlantic.
 His releases on his own label, along with solo cuts and remixes across a wide variety of respected outlets, inspired generations of techno disciples across Europe and the rest of the world.
 He began touring and lived in London for a while, soaking up the culture as techno and house morphed into homegrown styles, such as jungle.
 This fed back into his global outlook and laid the foundations for his continued success.

-Carl’s boundless creativity has resulted in a discography that contains an exhaustive collection of nearly 40 solo cuts, plus a wide array of collaborations, remixes and albums.
-He has produced six LPs, the most recent being Versus, with his back catalogue including credits on over 600 remixes for a diverse cross section of electronic music artists, from Depeche Mode and Tori Amos to his friends Kenny Larkin and Kevin Saunderson, plus many many more.
-In 2008 Carl’s tireless remix work was recognised at the Grammys where he was nominated for his rework of Junior Boys ‘Like A Child’.
+Carl’s boundless creativity has resulted in a discography that contains an exhaustive collection of nearly 40 solo cuts plus a wide array of collaborations, remixes and albums.
+He has produced six LPs, the most recent being Versus, with his back catalogue including credits on over 600 remixes for a diverse cross-section of electronic music artists, from Depeche Mode and Tori Amos to his friends Kenny Larkin and Kevin Saunderson, plus many, many more.
+In 2008, Carl’s tireless remix work was recognised at the Grammys, where he was nominated for his rework of Junior Boys “Like A Child.”

 2022 saw Carl’s prominence in high art and culture furthered through the presentation of the Carl Craig Synthesizer Ensemble at Carnegie Hall’s AFROFUTURISM Festival.
 This fascinating musical exploration of futurism featured Kelvin Sholar as the music director, Underground Resistance’s Jon Dixon, young jazz icon Ian Finkelstein, Dr. Nikki Mooney and Darrius Quince.
-To similar esteem, Craig performed a special set at the 59th Venice Biennale in the cavernous naval complex Tese 98, in celebration of artist Stan Douglas’ participation in the Canada Pavilion.
+To similar esteem, Craig performed a special set at the 59th Venice Biennale in the cavernous naval complex Tese 98 in celebration of artist Stan Douglas’ participation in the Canada Pavilion.

 Through more than 30 years of embodying his truth, doggedly preserving his independence and innovating within his chosen craft, Carl Craig has demonstrated a staunch will.
 Refusing to be bound by external limitations, Carl operates in a world of his own, Planet E, where he has consistently channelled the spirit of Detroit and its diverse cultural influences into his work.
 His contribution to global electronic music culture has been vast.
 Despite widespread critical acclaim and success, he continues to inject his innovative energy into everything he does, establishing a legacy that will stand long after the wheels of his car finally fall off…